 Types of agreement

 There are two broad types of agreement.
-Both share common terms.
+Both share common terms for a confidentiality agreement.

 A unilateral or one-way agreement is designed to protect information given by one party to another.